amorenob/py-katas/README.md

 - Implement not blocking docker execution.
 Right now the server is blocked until the docker container finishes.
 Should be an async call.
 - Can it handle multiple requests at the same time?
 What about 1000 requests?
 - A way to warm up the docker containers so they start faster.
+- Should add tests for the API endpoints.
+- How could we scale this?
+K8s?

 ## Setup

 1. Clone the repository:

    ```bash